 Tracey is busy.
 She is an award-winning storyteller, producer of a live storytelling show, a workshop leader, story consultant and public speaker.
 She came to storytelling later in life, and has embraced it with the fervor of an evangelist.
 It is her mission to spread the transformative powers of storytelling far and wide.

 Tracey launched her career in New York City in the 1990s as a reporter and editor for local newspapers and national wire services, interviewing assorted politicians, celebrities and criminals.
-She eventually left journalism to pursue a second career as a marketing and communications executive, and currently heads up the Marketing Department at a professional services firm in Uniondale, Long Island.
+She eventually left journalism to pursue a second career as a marketing and communications executive at two professional services firms.